-Photos courtesy of the Leelanau Historical Museum and Grand Traverse Pioneer & Historical Society and northern pike in the fall.
-In the warmer waters of the inland lakes were yellow perch, largemouth and smallmouth bass, and northern pike.
+Michigan and the inland lakes provided an important source of food both for the Native American and pioneer settlers.
+The Native peoples fished using fiber nets, spears and hooks.
+Offshore shoals were spawning grounds for lake trout and whitefish in the spring and sturgeon and northern pike in the fall.
+In the warmer waters of the inland lakes were vellow perch, largemouth and smallmouth bass, and northern pike.
 Later, residents harvested these fish for everyday use and later caught and exported lake trout and whitefish to cities in the east.
 Commercial fishing was one of the region's first industries, and sport fishing became a popular pastime of residents and visitors.